manasbir/manasbir/README.md

-hey, im manas! im a 15 y/o crypto dev from vancouver canada.
+hey, im manas! im a crypto dev from vancouver canada.

 I have exp in solidity, huff, js, python, rust, c++, ether scripts, and testing

 I am currently working on optimizing the square root alg and a new way to encode calldata

-currently looking for internships and contract work
+currently looking for work, internships and contract work

 always down to chat 😁
 <!---